-{\bf{\em Acknowledgements.}} We acknowledge support from the LDRD program at LANL and the U.S. Department of Energy, Office of Science, High Energy Physics and Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program.
+We acknowledge support from the LDRD program at LANL, the U.S. Department of Energy, Office of Science, High Energy Physics and Office of Advanced Scientific Computing Research, under the QuantISED grant KA2401032 and Accelerated Research in Quantum Computing (ARQC).
 Los Alamos National Laboratory is managed by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy under Contract No. 89233218CNA000001.
 This work is also supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).\\